Joyce DiDonato: 2009–present

 In 2015, she began giving masterclasses annually at Carnegie Hall, more specifically, at the Weill Music Institute.
 This is a three-day program where several aspiring singers (usually college students) study with her personally over three days, to receive important feedback regarding their performance and vocal abilities.

 In November 2016, she released an album entitled In War & Peace: Harmony through Music, a project conceived in response to the November 2015 Paris attacks.
 She collaborated with Maxim Emelyanychev and Il Pomo d'Oro in a series of concert recitals imbued with choreography and theatrical effects.
 They subsequently toured the program through Europe and the United States.
 The project, which lasted for three years, also toured to Russia, Asia, and South America; the 4 June 2017 performance at the Liceu was filmed and later released on DVD.
-The last performances in November 2019 staged at the Kennedy Center, Washington D.C. was followed by a conversation with Donna Leon and Justice Ruth Bader Ginsburg.
+The last performances in November 2019 staged at the Kennedy Center, Washington D.C., was followed by a conversation with Donna Leon and Justice Ruth Bader Ginsburg.

 On December 31, 2017, she was featured in a New Year's Eve Concert at the Berlin Philharmonic.

 In 2019, she released her album Songplay, which mixes jazz, Latin, and tango rhythms into arrangements of Italian Baroque arias, jazz standards, and picks from the Great American Songbook.
 After a well-acclaimed album release, she then went on to do a national tour, after the album was released between February 18 and March 10, 2019.
-This album received a 2020 Grammy Award - DiDonato's third.
+This album received a 2020 Grammy Award – DiDonato's third.

 DiDonato acted and sang in the Metropolitan Opera's production of Handel's Agrippina in 2020, in the title role of Agrippina.
 She portrayed Virginia Woolf in the Metropolitan Opera's world stage premiere of Kevin Puts's opera The Hours in November 2022.
+On her debut tour of Australia in 2025 she sang Berlioz's Les Nuits d'été with the Tasmanian Symphony Orchestra in Hobart and with the Melbourne Symphony Orchestra in Hamer Hall, and she gave a master class.

 Personal life

 Joyce Flaherty married Alex DiDonato at 21.
 They divorced after being together for 14 years.
 She met Italian conductor Leonardo Vordoni at the Rossini Opera Festival in 2003 and fell in love at first sight.
 They married in August 2006 at Las Vegas' Venetian Hotel in a gondola during performances of Cendrillon at the Santa Fe Opera and shared a home in Kansas City, Kansas.
 Their marriage ended in 2013.
+DiDonato currently lives near Barcelona.